Mihonarium/moratorium.ai/docs/intro.md

 In other words, smart agents with a variety of goals would play along while being measured; and will do what they want when they’re able to.

 We don't design modern AI systems; we grow them, with no control or understanding over what it is that we are growing.
-Researchers argue that algorithms grown the way modern machine learning works are likely to pursue convergent instrumental subgoals to achieve their final goals that might not be correlated with our goals at all.[\[4\]](https://arxiv.org/abs/2209.00626)
+Researchers argue that algorithms created this way are likely to pursue convergent instrumental subgoals to achieve their final goals, which might not be correlated with our goals at all.[\[4\]](https://arxiv.org/abs/2209.00626)

 ## Existential risk